mdrodas/introsde/lab06/README.md

 ## Guiding Notes

 * In the firtst part of the REST Services module, we revisited the principles behind the REST architectural style and went through some initial read-only examples of how to implement these services.
-In this module, we will extend those examples to have a complete CRUD API for our HealthProfile service Design
+In this module, we will extend those examples to have a complete CRUD API.

 ### CRUD RESTful Example: Setting up the project (10 min)